lucono/karma-test-explorer/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Describe the Bug**

-A clear and concise description of what the bug is.
+- A clear and concise description of what the bug is.

-**To Reproduce:**
-Steps to reproduce the behavior:
+**Steps to Reproduce the Behavior**

 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
 4. See error

-**Expected Behavior:**
+**Describe the Expected Behavior**

-A clear and concise description of what you expected to happen.
+- A clear and concise description of what you expected to happen.

-**Debug Logs:**
+**Debug Logs**

-With the `karmaTestExplorer.logLevel` set to `debug`, please capture and attach the logs from the `Karma Test Explorer` Output panel.
+- With the `karmaTestExplorer.logLevel` set to `debug`, please capture and attach the logs from the `Karma Test Explorer` Output panel.

-**Screenshots:**
+**Screenshots**

-If applicable, add screenshots to help explain the issue you are having.
+- If applicable, add screenshots to help explain the issue you are having.

-**Please Provide the Following Information:**
+**Please Provide the Following Information**

- - OS: [e.g. macOS]
+ - OS: (e.g. macOS)
- - Environment [e.g. DevContainer Guest OS and version]
+ - Environment (e.g. DevContainer Guest OS and version)
- - Version [e.g. 22]
+ - Version (e.g. 22)

-**Additional Context:**
+**Additional Context**

-Add any other context about the problem here.
+- Add any other context about the problem here.